2022 Madhya Pradesh panchayat elections

-The 2022 Madhya Pradesh panchayat elections was held in three phases on 25 June, 1 July and 8 July 2022, in the Indian state of Madhya Pradesh. voters will elect members to posts, across all three tiers of the panchayats, and since Electronic voting machines aren't being used, over 575 MT of paper is expected to be used during the elections.
+The 2022 Madhya Pradesh panchayat elections was held in three phases on 25 June, 1 July and 8 July 2022, in the Indian state of Madhya Pradesh. voters will elect members to posts, across all three tiers of the panchayats, and since Electronic voting machines are not being used, over 575 MT of paper is expected to be used during the elections.

 The Bharatiya Janata Party said it has won the district panchayat president and vice-president in 41 districts.
 The Indian National Congress claimed victories in 9 districts, whereas the Gondwana Ganatantra Party claimed victory in 1 district.

 Election schedule

 The Madhya Pradesh State Election Commission announced that the Polls would be held in three Phases.